 Home security is more than fitting a burglar alarm.
-While these are a good deterrent there are many other precautions and devices that should also be considered to keep your property safe and secure.
-This guides goes into detail to provide you with all the latest options to make your home secure.
+While these are a good deterrent there are many other precautions and devices that should also be considered to help keep your property safe and secure.
+This guide goes into detail to provide you with all the latest options to make your home secure.

 Understanding your daily routines